 - For the council as a service provider and for front line services.

 This has involved working with staff, councillors, communities and businesses and a range of different public, private and voluntary and community sector partners.

-The UK left the EU on 31 January 2020 and the transition period after Brexit comes to an end at the end of 2020.
-New rules will come in from January 2021.
+The UK left the EU on 31 January 2020 and the transition period after Brexit has come to an end.
+New rules came in from January 2021.